-The Henry J. and Erna D. Leir Global Internship Program offers a distinctive immersion experience for individuals interested in exploring humananimal relationships and interactions and nature-based activities to benefit children with special needs.
+The Henry J. and Erna D. Leir Global Internship Program offers a distinctive immersion experience for individuals interested in exploring human-animal relationships and interactions and nature-based activities to benefit children with special needs.
 Furthering the legacies of its founders, Henry J. and Erna D. Leir (middle photo), the Leir Foundation has been and continues to be, integral in the success of Green Chimneys and this internship program.
 The leadership of the Leirs and the support of The Leir Foundation is reinforcing the future of human-animal interaction.

-Green Chimneys is a multi-faceted nonprofit organization that helps young people to maximize their full potential by providing residential, educational, clinical and recreational services that create and nurture connections to the community and the natural world.
+Green Chimneys is a multi-faceted nonprofit organization helping young people to maximize their full potential by providing residential, educational, clinical and recreational services in a safe and supportive environment that nurtures connections with their families, the community, animals and nature.
 Recognized as a worldwide leader in animal-assisted therapy and activities, Green Chimneys operates a special education school and residential treatment center for children in grades K-12.
 We are pioneers in animal- and nature-based programs, striving to create a harmonious relationship among children, animals and the environment.
 Each of our programs celebrates the dignity and worth of all living things.

-The Sam and Myra Ross Institute at Green Chimneys is an internationally recognized model program and training site for the varied facets of humananimal and nature-based interactions, often identified as nature-based programming, animal-assisted and horticulture education/activities, humane education, and green care.
+The Sam and Myra Ross Institute represents an internationally recognized model program and training site for the varied facets of human-animal and nature-based interactions, often identified as nature-based programming, animal-assisted and horticulture education/activities, humane education, and green care.
 The Institute focuses on education, advocacy, and research serving as a resource and living laboratory for those who wish to learn and implement these programs in a variety of professions and environments.
 The Institute aligns with the Green Chimneys mission to maximize the potential of children with special needs and supports its therapeutic programming.
 The Institute is inspired by the remarkable work and lifelong commitment of Green Chimneys Founders Sam and Myra Ross (third photo), and its work is grounded in evidence-based practice for implementing diverse and ethically responsible animal, plant and nature supported educational and therapeutic interactions and activities.

 The Leir Internship takes place in Green Chimneys' enriched and supportive environment on one of two campuses.
-The Brewster Campus in Brewster NY serves over 220 children in residential care or day treatment where a professional treatment team of medical staff, social workers, teachers and child care professionals are supported by experts in animal-assisted activities, horticulture education, outdoor education and nature based vocational life skills training.
+The Brewster Campus in Brewster, New York serves over 220 children in residential care or day treatment where a professional treatment team of medical staff, social workers, teachers and children's services professionals are supported by experts in animal-assisted activities, horticulture education, outdoor education and nature-based life skills training.
 The Farm & Wildlife Center is home to over 300 farm animals, horses and permanently injured or imprinted wildlife.
 Interns also interact with children and families through public programs and special events open to all community members.
-The Clearpool Campus in Carmel, NY is a beautiful forest setting where 40 children work with a smaller group of professionals under a similar structure.
+The Clearpool Campus in Carmel, New York is a beautiful forest setting where 40 children work with a smaller group of professionals under a similar structure.
 The campus is very rustic and features a New York State Model Forest and numerous natural resources, creating a very quiet and dynamic learning environment.
 The Popper Farm & Garden at Clearpool hosts small number of farm animals during the spring to fall as well as educational garden and collection of pet and classroom animals and reptiles.